StevenBradleyA/keeby.live/README.md

 I don't have the time nor care to deal with disputes so play by the rules and trust one another or you can fuck off. :D Basically a skycorp video

+---user ----
+purchase history with order number # going to need some stripe payment info
+ - going to need a ispaymentverified on here
+ - going to need a email verified as well
+ -

 Home page will be typing game with banner ads really clean UI like monkey type